 Our Global Research Priorities (GRPs) unite researchers to tackle pressing global issues.

 They create challenge-focused communities, bringing together and supporting researchers from many different disciplines.
-Our nine GRPs address some of the planet's biggest challenges.
+Our ten GRPs address some of the planet's biggest challenges.

 We have close partnerships with third parties, such as policy makers, charities and industry.
 We provide seed funding for projects, and facilitate networking opportunities and other research-related events throughout the year.